Denny-Lin/DDK_file_system/README.md

 ```

 ## Now, what will we do?
-* We will create a file,called "space" used open(rw);
+* We will create a file, called "space" used open(rw);
-* The size of this file would be 4K, and we will partition it.
+* The size of this file would be 4K * 1000, and we will partition it.
 * finally, we will read a file and store in this "sapce", and read data from this "space" to merge into a original file.